Tropicana Field: Professional wrestling

-On December 11, 2020, professional wrestling promotion WWE began broadcasting its weekly shows, Raw, SmackDown, and Main Event, and their associated pay-per-views (PPV) from Tropicana Field in a residency.
-The programs were filmed behind closed doors due to the COVID-19 pandemic in a bio-secure bubble called the WWE ThunderDome, which had been relocated from Orlando's Amway Center due to the start of the 2020–21 ECHL and NBA seasons as the Amway Center is the shared home of the Orlando Solar Bears and the Orlando Magic.
-Through the arrangement, Tropicana Field hosted the pay-per-views TLC: Tables, Ladders & Chairs, Royal Rumble, Elimination Chamber, and Fastlane—the final PPV before WrestleMania 37 (hosted by Raymond James Stadium in nearby Tampa)—as well as a special event called Superstar Spectacle and the 2021 WWE Hall of Fame induction ceremony.
+On December 11, 2020, professional wrestling promotion WWE began broadcasting its weekly shows, Raw, SmackDown, and Main Event, and their associated pay-per-view (PPV) and livestreaming events from Tropicana Field in a residency.
+The programs were filmed behind closed doors due to the COVID-19 pandemic in a biosecure bubble called the WWE ThunderDome, which had been relocated from Orlando's Amway Center due to the start of the 2020–21 ECHL and NBA seasons, as the Amway Center is the shared home of the Orlando Solar Bears and the Orlando Magic.

+Through the arrangement, Tropicana Field hosted the pay-per-views TLC: Tables, Ladders & Chairs, Royal Rumble, Elimination Chamber, and Fastlane—the final PPV before WrestleMania 37 (hosted by Raymond James Stadium in nearby Tampa)—as well as the 2021 WWE Hall of Fame induction ceremony, and WWE Superstar Spectacle (a WWE Network event produced primarily for the Indian market).
 As the 2021 MLB season approached, on March 24, 2021, WWE announced that the ThunderDome would be relocated to the Yuengling Center in Tampa, beginning with the April 12 episode of Raw, the night after WrestleMania 37.
 WWE's final show filmed at Tropicana Field was the April 9 episode of SmackDown, which was taped the week prior on April 2.

+WWE would return to Tropicana Field for the 2024 Royal Rumble event, which set an attendance record of a reported 48,044 fans.

 Criticism

 Location

 Tropicana Field sits on 66 acre in the Midtown community of St. Petersburg, Florida.
 The land the stadium and its parking lots now occupy was occupied by the Gas Plant neighborhood from the late 1800s until 1986.

-In the late 1800s St. Petersburg began a large recruitment initiative to attract people to help build the city's infrastructures and fill lower-income service jobs.
+In the late 1800s, St. Petersburg began a large recruitment initiative to attract people to help build the city's infrastructures and fill lower-income service jobs.
 African Americans began to move to St. Petersburg from across the south looking to fill these jobs.
-The influx of African Americans in the area brought the formation of many black communities including the Gas Plant district.
-The area housed nearly 800 people, many African American-owned small businesses and three African American churches.
+The influx of African Americans in the area brought the formation of many black communities, including the Gas Plant district.
+The area housed nearly 800 people, many African-American-owned small businesses and three African-American churches.
 The district's name came from the two fuel tanks that originally stood where Tropicana Field now stands.

 In 1979, the St. Petersburg City Council voted to refurbish the neighborhood, as it had "seen better days."
 This plan promised to create new, modern, affordable housing and an industrial park that would bring many new jobs to the area.
-By 1982 developers offered no proposals for the refurbishment of the district to the city council, even after the council specifically requested the proposals.
-A group of Pinellas County business people offered a plan to the council that entailed building a baseball stadium, in hopes of attracting a major league baseball team to the area.
+By 1982, developers had offered no proposals for the refurbishment of the district to the city council, even after the council specifically requested the proposals.
+A group of Pinellas County business people offered a plan to the council that entailed building a baseball stadium, in hopes of attracting a major league team to the area.
 That year, the council voted unanimously to follow through with the baseball hopes and lease the land to the sports authority for $1 a year.